 I re-read the rules.
 Minimal to no props, I read.
 I took this information seriously and thought creatively.
 Chairs can be a ferry bench or a car.
 Gosh, you're brilliant, Leanne.

 But what was I going to do with all the internal dialogue.
 A friend pointed out that much can be conveyed by facial expressions and gestures.
 And I knew she was right.
 But I also knew that it wouldn't be enough for the type of internal drama I wanted to build.
 I can let my characters talk to the audience.
 And once again I told myself I was brilliant.

-Working on inspiration and self-pride, my pen flew and soon I'd finished writing my play.
-But is it flash self-pride?
-I had to know.
-So I sought out feedback.
-Thankfully other members of my writing group were also working on submissions.
-So we decided to workshop our plays.
+My pen flew and soon I'd finished writing my play.
+Worried that I was too dazzled by my own brilliance I sought out feedback and brought the play to my writing group.
+Other members were working on submissions.
+So we workshopped our plays.
 This resulted in one of the most enjoyable meetings we've had.
-And I received lots of helpful feedback.
-My play was further strengthen when I shared it with my husband.
+I received lots of helpful feedback.
+My play was further strengthened when I shared it with my husband.

 "This doesn't make sense...
 What does this mean?...
 Why did you include this?..."
 He was very helpful--I'm not kidding, he was.